Get answers for your health queries from top Doctors for FREE!

 Blog Banner Image

-In simple terms, fatty liver after gallbladder removal refers to excess fats stored in the liver occurring after the removal of the gallbladder.
+In simple terms, fatty liver after gallbladder removal refers to excess fats stored in the liver occurring after the gallbladder removal.

 basic regualtions after gallbladder removal